geraldzakwan/golang-simple-http-get/README.md

 ok  	golang-simple-get-http	0.523s
 ```

-## How to Run Manual Test
+## How to Test Manually

+- Start the server

-- To test manually, below are five examples using `curl` (and the response) for each test case:
+- Below are five examples using `curl` command to run each test case:

 1. `curl -i localhost:8080`